 Cracked teeth and loose or broken fillings can both cause tooth pain when you bite down on foods.
 (A cavity could also be the culprit behind this tooth pain.)
 Getting evaluated immediately for this tooth pain is so important.
 Waiting will make the pain worse – teeth do not repair themselves – and could require more involved repairs.
 If you see your dentist when the pain begins, you can help prevent greater damage and relieve yourself of the discomfort of tooth pain.

 You don’t have to suffer with tooth pain.
 Remember, sedation dentistry is available if you are apprehensive about a dental visit or fear a procedure.
 Dr. Mitul Patel can provide you with this kind of pain management before your treatment begins so you can go to “sleep” and wake with a repaired smile.
 Don’t wait.
-If you have tooth pain, schedule a consultation with Dr. Patel at Family & Cosmetic Dental Care in Johns Creek.
+If you have tooth pain, schedule a consultation with Dr. Patel at Hello Family Dental in Johns Creek.